 Why Is a Team Charter Important?

 There are two main reasons for the team charter.
 First, it clearly outlines the project objectives and how the team is responsible for tasks that lead to the final deliverable.
 Second, it informs outside project members on what the team is and isn’t responsible for.

-Another benefit of using a team charter is that it creates transparency in the team, which leads to more accountability.
+Another benefit of using a team charter is that it creates transparency in the team, which leads to more accountability and better team management.
 It gives the team the structure to build agreement on how they wish to operate within the project and how they make decisions.
 This is done by defining the frequency of meetings and other logistics.

 Obviously, the team charter removes roadblocks and sets a course for the team to work together more effectively, while staying aligned with the project’s overall goals.
 One way it does this is by clearly defining each team members’ role and responsibilities in the project and their level of authority in any particular aspect of the project.
 It also sets what resources they can request.